sanchitsgupta/game-reviews-site/README.md

 ## Acknowledgements

-The code is mainly based off of Jose Dianes' [tutorial](https://www.codementor.io/@jadianes/get-started-with-django-building-recommendation-review-app-du107yb1a) on building a Wine Recommendation Site.
+This code is mainly based off of Jose Dianes' [tutorial](https://www.codementor.io/@jadianes/get-started-with-django-building-recommendation-review-app-du107yb1a) on building a Wine Recommendation Site.
 Do check out his awesome tutorial!